-The APEC Economic Leaders' Economic Vision Statement at Blake Island, Seattle, USA in November 1993 stated, "Our environment is improved as we protect the quality of our air, water and green spaces and manage our energy resources and renewable resources to ensure sustainable growth and provide a more secure future for our people".
-This statement provides the mandate for APEC's work on sustainable development.
+APEC’s commitment to sustainability dates back to the first APEC Economic Leaders' Statement delivered in November 1993, which affirmed that "our environment is improved as we protect the quality of our air, water and green spaces and manage our energy resources and renewable resources to ensure sustainable growth and provide a more secure future for our people."

 Since then, APEC has included addressing the impacts of climate change as a core focus of its work.
 In 2002, APEC established the APEC Climate Center, which provides climate information and services to member economies to support their efforts to address climate change.
 In 2007, APEC Leaders agreed to the Sydney Declaration on Climate Change, Energy Security and Clean Development, which recognized the need for urgent action on climate change and committed to working towards a low-carbon future.
 Further, In 2011, APEC Leaders proposed a regional goal to reduce energy intensity by at least 45 percent by 2035.
 APEC is currently on track to achieve this goal by 2029.

 More recently, in 2020, APEC leaders issued the APEC Putrajaya Vision 2040, which identifies ‘strong, balanced, secure, sustainable and inclusive economic growth’ as crucial drivers to economic growth.
 The vision emphasizes the importance of sustainability, particularly in the areas of energy, food, and water security.
 In 2021 APEC drafted an implementation plan called the Aotearoa Plan of Action with individual and collective actions to facilitate the achievement of the Putrajaya Vision 2040 as well as to evaluate progress.